galaxyproject/training-material/topics/assembly/tutorials/post-assembly-quality-control/tutorial.md

 {: .hands_on}

-## Sub-step with **GenomeScope**
+## K-mer profile analysis with **GenomeScope**

-Genomescope is used for analysing genomes.
+Genomescope is used for analysing genomes with the help of k-mer profile analysis.
 It estimates the overall genome characteristics and the overall read characteristics.
 The tool will use a given k-mer profile which is calculated only from raw reads sequencing data.
 It then generates a plot with the calculated data giving us information about the completeness and quality of the to be assembled data.({% cite Vurture2017 %})

 > <hands-on-title> Generate plots for analysis </hands-on-title>
 >
 > 1. {% tool [GenomeScope](toolshed.g2.bx.psu.edu/repos/iuc/genomescope/genomescope/2.0+galaxy2) %} with the following parameters:
 >    - {% icon param-file %} *"Input histogram file"*: `read_db_hist` (output of **Meryl** {% icon tool %})
+>    - *"Ploidy for model to use"*: `{'id': 3, 'output_name': 'output'}`
 >
 >
 >    > <comment-title> Plots </comment-title>